Best Next.js Website Examples (2026): Real Brands & What They Do Well

 Ecommerce

-For online retailers, Next.js is a natural fit.
-It delivers lightning-fast page loads, global edge delivery, and strong SEO performance, all of which are crucial for conversion-driven storefronts.
-Brands using a headless setup with Next.js for ecommerce or Next.js integrated with Shopify can launch campaigns faster and serve localized product content without rebuilding their entire site.
+For online retailers, Next.js is a strong fit.
+It supports fast page loads, global delivery, and SEO-friendly rendering, which are key requirements for conversion-focused storefronts.
+Brands using a headless setup with Next.js for ecommerce, or integrating Next.js with platforms like Shopify, can launch campaigns faster and serve localized product content without rebuilding their entire site.

 SaaS and web apps